-What are AI-Powered Attacks?
+What Are AI-Powered Attacks?

 AI-powered attacks refer to cyber attacks that leverage artificial intelligence (AI) and machine learning (ML) techniques to enhance their effectiveness and evade traditional security measures.
 These attacks utilize AI algorithms to automate various aspects of the attack process, including reconnaissance, target selection, evasion of detection mechanisms, and even adaptation to defensive measures.